-- 3. A person who is the occupier of non-residential premises in the Australian Capital Territory must take reasonable steps to not allow or organise a gathering that exceeds: - a.
-25 people across the whole premises; or - b. the sum of: - i.
+- 3. A person who is the occupier of non-residential premises in the Australian Capital Territory must take reasonable steps to not allow or organise a gathering that exceeds the greater of: - a.
+25 people across the whole premises; and - b. the sum of: - i.
 1 person per 2 square metres per usable outdoor space up to 500 people, and - ii.
-1 person per 4 square metres per usable indoor space up to 500 people, whichever is the greater.
+1 person per 4 square metres per usable indoor space up to 500 people; and